flowsion/api/Sections/projects.md

 Create Project
 --------------

-This will create a new project within your existing account.
+Create a new project within your existing account.

     `POST /projects`